 But to me Moore will always be Beth Jarrett, the emotionally frigid mom of Timothy Hutton and wife of Donald Sutherland in Robert Redford‘s Ordinary People (’80) — one of the greatest screen villains in history and surely Moore’s finest role.
 If she had never done anything before or since, her portrayal of Beth the bitch (which resulted in a Best Actress nomination) would entitle her to a place of eternal honor in the annals of American cinema.

-But Ordinary People was pretty much Moore’s career peak.
+Feature-wise, Ordinary People was pretty much Moore’s career peak.
 She costarred in the not-so-hot Six Weeks (’82) and then Just Between Friends (’86).
 But then she rebounded as another high-strung bitchy type in David O. Russell‘s Flirting With Disaster (’96).
-Moore also costarred in Elvis Presley‘s last scripted film, Change of Habit, in which she played a work-clothes-wearing nun who allowed herself to develop romantic stirrings for The King.
+Moore also costarred in Elvis Presley‘s last scripted film, Change of Habit, in which she played a work-clothes-wearing nun who allowed herself to develop romantic stirrings for The King. <

 La La Land so has this I’m wondering why I’m even saying this in so many words.
 Many of us are sorry that the 2016 Best Picture race isn’t a bit more competitive.
 (I wish it was for the sake of HE ad revenue if nothing else.)
 As much as I’ve been a La La worshipper from the start, in my heart of hearts I’ve always been a Manchester man.
 Should I keep these finalized charts in the Oscar Balloon box between now and late February, and then run my list of preferred 2017 films after the 2.26 Oscar telecast?